I used to help in our family restaurant. I love good food and enjoy thinking up creative ways to cook and use leftovers to avoid food waste.

 - Heat the oil in the pan over medium heat and add the patties.
 Shake or prod them every so often to make sure they don't stick to the bottom.
 After two minutes, check to see if they're browning.
 Use a spatula or fish lift to flip them over after about two or three minutes and cook the other side.
 They should end up a light golden-brown color on both sides.

-7. Mushroom Risotto
+7. Mushroom and Turkey or Chicken Risotto

 This mushroom risotto recipe is exceptionally easy to make and requires few ingredients.
 My daughter made this a few months ago and received a mixed range of responses.
 All the adults enjoyed it, and all the children thought it was horrible!
 I think the goat cheese's strong flavor was the culprit.
 The ingredient list is flexible, so you can substitute goat cheese with cream or plain yogurt for a milder taste.
 This recipe serves two people.